 Deferred Debenture Costs - SBA debenture origination and commitment costs, which are included in other assets, will be amortized ratably over the terms of the SBA debentures.
-Amortization expense was \$7,852 in 2004.
-Annual amortization expense for the next five years is estimated to average \$19,000 per year.
+Amortization expense during the year ended December 31, 2005 was \$17,272 (\$7,852 in 2004).
+Annual amortization expense for the next five years is estimated to average \$26,000 per year.